-Fortunately the distance along the Route 32 highway is traveled by some very caring people.
+Fortunately that stretch along the Route 32 highway is traveled by some very caring people.

-You can be sure that with the recent events, they are keeping a VERY watchful eye on this location!
-Some have even mentioned contacting local authorities and city members to request additional resources.
+And you can be sure that with the recent events, they are keeping a VERY watchful eye on this location!
+In addition, some have even mentioned contacting local authorities and city members to request additional resources.

 The thought that it could be the same horrible person doing this to animals in the area is extremely concerning.
-Not only for the abused kittens already found, but what this behavior can lead to in life towards other humans as well.
+Not only for the abused kittens already found.
+But what this behavior can lead to in life towards other humans as well.
 Scars can be more than skin deep for everyone involved.
 That is to say, if they make it out alive.

-This past Saturday, September 29th, Monty Fairley noticed something lying on the side of the road.
+But this past Saturday, September 29th, 2018, Monty Fairley noticed something lying on the side of the road.
 As he got closer, he noticed it was a young kitten!

-The poor girl had either been thrown from a vehicle (as the previous kitten was) and/or had been abandoned and hit by a passing car.
-Her back right leg was limp and Monty was able to catch her easily.
+The poor girl had possibly been thrown from a vehicle, as the previous kitten was.
+Or she had been abandoned there and hit by a passing car.
+Her back right leg was limp which made her easy for Monty to catch.

-Chasity was quick to help again and rushed to pick up the kitten so the physical and emotional scars could begin to heal ASAP.
+Chasity was quick to help again, and rushed to pick up the kitten so the physical and emotional scars could begin to heal ASAP.

 The poor little girl was COVERED in large fleas, which caused her to be anemic.
 And she was starving, her little body just “skin and bones”.